Privacy-Preserving Nonlinear Cloud-based Model Predictive Control via Affine Masking: Introduction

-In brief, cloud computing is a unified platform that provides on-demand computing power and data storage services to users \cite{grossman2009case}.
-The cloud can offer superior computational capabilities to execute advanced (and computationally expensive) control strategies like nonlinear MPC, as well as incorporate real-time crowdsourced information as a preview to increase situational awareness and enhance system performance \cite{ZL_suspension,comfort,Li_Safe_Journal,fuel_economy1}.
+In brief, cloud computing is a unified platform that provides on-demand computing power and data storage services to users \citep{grossman2009case}.
+The cloud can offer superior computational capabilities to execute advanced (and computationally expensive) control strategies like nonlinear MPC, as well as incorporate real-time crowdsourced information as a preview to increase situational awareness and enhance system performance \citep{ZL_suspension,comfort,Li_Safe_Journal,fuel_economy1}.
 A general setup for cloud-based MPC is as follows.
-First, the local plant sends state measurements (or estimates) to the cloud.
-The cloud then solves a pre-specified MPC problem and sends back the optimal control action.
-The system evolves one step and the process is then repeated.
+First, the plant sends the measured (or estimated) states to the cloud.
+The cloud then solves a pre-specified MPC problem and sends back the optimal control actions.
+The system evolves over one step and the process is then repeated.
 The aforementioned setup has several advantages, including high performance (if the communication has negligible latency), easy deployment, and convenient modification when needed, among others.
-However, the system states/measurements and control actions need to be transmitted between the cloud and the local agent, raising concerns that outsourcing computation to a cloud might leak private information (e.g., sensor measurements and system model) to an eavesdropper or an untrusted cloud.
-In fact, several studies have shown that exposing local agent's information to connectivity can lead to security vulnerabilities and various malicious activities \cite{PetitTITS2015,Munteanu2018,Xu2021IS}.
+However, the system states/measurements and control actions need to be transmitted between the cloud and the local agent, raising concerns that outsourcing computation to a cloud might leak private information (e.g., sensor measurements and system states) to an eavesdropper or an untrusted cloud.
+In fact, several studies have shown that exposing local agent's information to connectivity can indeed lead to security vulnerabilities and various malicious activities \citep{PetitTITS2015,Munteanu2018,Xu2021IS}.